jantman/autosimulationcraft/README.rst

-For each character in the ``CHARACTERS`` dictionary, it will use the BattleNet API to request details about the character (currently: appearance, equipment, level, professions, stats and talents) and cache this information locally (in the same directory as the configuration file).
+For each character in the ``CHARACTERS`` dictionary, it will use the BattleNet API to request details about the character (currently: appearance, equipment, level, stats and talents) and cache this information locally (in the same directory as the configuration file).
 The first time a specific character is found in the configuration file, a ``simc`` report will be generated for the character, and emailed to a configurable (per-character) list of email addresses.